Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 "Hey.
 You ever want to see me, just call.
 I’ll come."
 She meant it.
 Again, somehow, she suspected he wouldn’t.

 They hugged, and Ray wiped away some tears as he gathered his bags and headed through the gate with his family.
-He paused just before heading through, turned back and waved, they waved back, and then…
+He paused just before heading through, turned back and waved, they waved back, and then...

 And then, Jamie Choi was gone.
 Possibly she’d never see him again.